Guadalcanal Solomon Islands Travel Guide

 Always ask for permission before taking photos of people, children in particular.

 Patience is a valued attitude when traveling in the Solomon Islands.
-Things operate on "a relaxed pace," and schedules can be flexible.
+Things operate on "island time," and the schedule can be flexible.
 Welcome spontaneity.

 Guadalcanal has difficulties for travelers with mobility issues.